TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 Contacting Tagged

-Users with questions about this Terms of Service and any of the above statements may contact Tagged by writing to: Tagged.com, 110 Pacific Ave Mall, Box #117, San Francisco, CA 94111.
+Users with questions about this Terms of Service and any of the above statements may contact Tagged by writing to: Tagged.com, 101A Clay St, Box #117, San Francisco, CA 94111.

 1. In order to access or register for Tagged you have to agree to the rules in this Agreement. ↩